TiagoOlivoto/fungal-colony-analysis/README.md

 ### 2. Open the workflow
 Single Image Analysis.R or Single Image Analysis.qmd contains all steps for analyzing one Petri dish image.
 Update the file paths at the top of the script for your input image and label.

 ### 3. Run the workflow

-For R script: Source the script in RStudio.
+- For R script: Source the script in RStudio.

-For Quarto: Knit the .qmd file to HTML to see results and overlay images.
+- For Quarto: Knit the .qmd file to HTML to see results and overlay images.

-Overlay images are saved to the folder specified in the script (single_image_overlay/).
+- Overlay images are saved to the folder specified in the script (single_image_overlay/).

 ### How the workflow works

-Load and resize the Petri dish image.
+- Load and resize the Petri dish image.

-Normalize and apply gamma correction to enhance colony contrast.
+- Normalize and apply gamma correction to enhance colony contrast.

-Convert to grayscale and threshold to create a binary mask of colonies.
+- Convert to grayscale and threshold to create a binary mask of colonies.

-Morphological cleaning to remove noise and refine colony edges.
+- Morphological cleaning to remove noise and refine colony edges.

-Label connected components and identify the largest colony.
+- Label connected components and identify the largest colony.

-Calibrate colony area using a reference label to convert pixels → cm².
+- Calibrate colony area using a reference label to convert pixels → cm².

-Save overlay image showing the largest colony in red.
+- Save overlay image showing the largest colony in red.

 ### Notes

-Current version handles one Petri dish at a time.
+- Current version handles one Petri dish at a time.

-Calibration requires a reference label image with known area (label.png).
+- Calibration requires a reference label image with known area (label.png).

-Future updates aim to support multicolored media and multiple colonies per plate.
+- Future updates aim to support multicolored media and multiple colonies per plate.
-BiocManager::install("EBImage")